Dislocations in a layered elastic medium with applications to fault detection

 \section{Abstract}

 We consider a model for elastic dislocations in geophysics.
 We model a portion of the Earth's crust as a bounded, inhomogeneous elastic body with a buried fault surface, along which slip occurs.
 We prove well-posedness of the resulting mixed-boundary-value-transmission problem, assuming only bounded elastic moduli.
-We establish uniqueness in the inverse problem of determining the fault surface and the slip from a unique measurement of the displacement on an open patch at the surface, assuming in addition that the Earth's crust is an isotropic, layered medium with Lam\'e coefficients piecewise Lipschitz on a known partition and that the fault surface is a graph with respect to an arbitrary coordinate system.
+We establish uniqueness in the inverse problem of determining the fault surface and the slip from a unique measurement of the displacement on an open patch at the surface, assuming in addition that the Earth's crust is an isotropic, layered medium with Lam\'e coefficients piecewise Lipschitz on a known partition and that the fault surface satisfies certain geometric conditions.
 These results substantially extend those of the authors in {\em Arch.
 Ration.
 Mech.
 Anal.} {\bf 263} (2020), n.
 1, 71--111.